toaki-cltv/nextjs-rich-tpl/templates/README.md

 Security and post-create scripts:

 - A template may include a `postCreate` field (relative path to a JS script inside the template).
 The CLI will ask for confirmation before running it by default.
-For automation, you can pass `--yes` to auto-run, but be careful when running templates from untrusted sources.
+For automation, the CLI provides a dedicated flag `--accept-postcreate` (or `-a`) to explicitly opt in to automatically run the post-create script.
+The general `--yes` flag still auto-confirms other prompts but will not automatically run `postCreate` for safety.
-- In future, the CLI may add hash/signature verification for remote templates before running `postCreate`.
+- The CLI now supports optional `hash` fields on `git` sources (SHA256 hex).
+If provided, the CLI will verify the cloned template content matches the expected hash and fail if it does not.
+This helps mitigate tampering for remote templates.

 Publishing index.json